kumarz/tweeter-RESTful-service/Readme.md

 I have implemented `HTTP BASIC` authentication for the service.
 Hence you will be asked to authenticate while loading the swagger-ui.html.
 I have implemented logback async way of logging the service activities as well.

+`NOTE: as of now implemented Arraylist, however if necessary and there is a valid reason, we can use map interface to avoid iterations while looking up for an specific item in the list.
+For example: for the call that gets usersPAiredWithMostPopularfollower. we can use map, so that its easy to look for and get the info for a specific user.`

 screenshot of a swagger-ui.html for this service is shared below for reference.
 ![alt text](screenshots/swagger-ui.PNG "Swagger-ui.html")